karlaramirezr/OC_MangroveRestorationMonitoring/README.md

 ***Overview***

-This repository contains scripts developed by Osa Conservation (OC) for analyzing mangrove restoration monitoring data collected between 2022 and 2025+.
-The analysis focuses on the outcomes of restoration interventions implemented in the Terraba-Sierpe National Wetland, one of Central America's largest mangrove ecosystems.
+This repository contains scripts developed for Osa Conservation (OC) to analyze mangrove restoration monitoring data collected from 2022 to 2025 and beyond.
+The analysis evaluates the outcomes of various restoration interventions carried out in the Terraba-Sierpe National Wetland, one of the largest and most ecologically significant mangrove ecosystems in Central America.